Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Results

 \subsubsection{Linear Model of the True Bias}

 We conclude with the results of the linear model of the true bias.
-Figures \ref{fig:Optum_Linear_Hypertension}, \ref{fig:CCAE_Linear_Hypertension}, \ref{fig:MDCD_Linear_Hypertension}, \ref{fig:MDCR_Linear_Hypertension}, \ref{fig:IMSG_Linear_Hypertension}, \ref{fig:JMDC_Linear_Hypertension}, \ref{fig:NHIS_NSC_Linear_Hypertension}, \ref{fig:CUMC_Linear_Hypertension}, and \ref{fig:Panther_Linear_Hypertension} report effect size estimates for all negative and positive controls across the nine databases as well as the percentage of posterior intervals containing the true effect size.
-The number of effect sizes that were tested are reported on the figures.
-The performance of these databases is similar to the constant model of bias: 1) For Optum, CCAE, MDCD, MDCR, and Panther, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure, 2) For the CUMC, JMDC, and IMSG databases, for the hazard ratio of one, the uncalibrated procedure performed slightly better than the calibrated procedure, and for the other hazard ratios, the calibrated procedure performed better than the uncalibrated procedure, and 3) For the NHIS NSC database, the uncalibrated procedure performed slightly better for the hazard ratio of 1 and 1.5, and the calibrated procedure performed better for the hazard ratio of 2 and 4.
+Figure \ref{fig:Optum_Linear_Hypertension} reports the effect size estimates for all negative and positive controls as well as the percentage of posterior intervals containing the true effect size for the Optum database of the hypertension data set.
+The coverage for the calibrated and uncalibrated methods for all of the databases in the hypertension data set is displayed in Table~\ref{tab:TableHypertension}.
+The performance of these databases is similar to the constant model of bias: 1) For Optum, CCAE, MDCD, MDCR, and Panther, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure, 2) For the CUMC, JMDC, NHIS NSC, and IMSG databases, for the hazard ratio of one, the uncalibrated procedure performed slightly better than the calibrated procedure, and 3) For JMDC, the uncalibrated method performed the best for the hazard ratio of 1.5.

-For all nine databases, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure.
 Figure \ref{fig:RMSE_Linear_Hypertension} shows the RMSE calculated for each database.
 The uncalibrated procedure has higher error overall than the calibrated procedure, when considering all hazard ratios combined.
-There appears to be more error overall when using the linear model of the true bias compared to the constant model of the true bias.

-The coverage for the calibrated and uncalibrated methods using the hypertension data set is displayed in Table~\ref{tab:TableHypertension}.
+Interestingly, for the calibrated procedure, the RMSE for the linear model of bias performed worse than the constant model of bias that was trained on both negative and positive controls for the hypertension data set, while the linear model performed better in terms of RMSE for the depression data set.
+Thus, readers should evaluate different approaches in their specific contexts.